Selected by Indian Council for Cultural Relations (ICCR), for deputation abroad as a Tabla teacher and performer, 2004.

 Pay as you go, 2 classes at a time

-This online, live, 1-on-1 Dholki course by Dholak and Tabla expert and mentor Sanjay Karandikar spans over a period of 24 weeks.
-Students who are enrolling for this all-level course will be learning how to play the musical instrument dholak in a Maharashtrian folk style.
-This is a detailed, long-term course where beginners will pick up the playing styles, different compositions and will transition through all the learning levels in this course.
+Students who are enrolling for this all-level course will be learning how to play the musical instrument Dholki in a Maharashtrian folk style.
+This is a detailed, course where beginners will pick up the history of Dholki, information about the instrument, playing styles, different Taals- Thekas, Tode, Laggis, compositions, accompaniment with Lavani, Powada and will transition through all the learning levels in this course.
 Students completing this all-rounder course will be able to perform in front of an audience after regular practice and learning with commitment.

 12th from H.S.C.
 Board , Maharashtra